Ahmad-AM0/Data-Job-Analysis-Using-Excel/README.md

-# Excel Project for Data Analytics
+# Data Job Analysis Using Excel
 This project demonstrate my Excel skill, check out these folder: [Project_1-Dashboard](Project_1-Dashboard), and [Project_2-Analysis](Project_2-Analysis).
 They contains more information.